Updated on 2024-12-03 GMT+08:00

 Making an API Request

-This section describes the structure of a REST API request, and uses the IAM API for obtaining a user token as an example to demonstrate how to call an API.
-The obtained token can then be used to authenticate the calling of other APIs.
+This section describes the structure of a REST API request, and uses the API for creating an IAM user as the administrator as an example to demonstrate how to call an API.

 Request URI